Updated July 2014

 It has been over 5 years since the federal government took control of Fannie Mae and Freddie Mac from their stockholders in a process known as conservatorship.
-Since this time the future of the government-sponsored enterprises and the secondary mortgage market has become a topic of debate among lawmakers and the Administration.
+Since that time the future of the government-sponsored enterprises and the secondary mortgage market has become a topic of debate among lawmakers and the Administration.